Oil and gas waste management

 Naturally occurring radioactive deposits in pipes and equipment.
 Processed onshore under radioactive waste regulations.

-Key insights into Oil and Gas waste
+Key insights into oil and gas waste

 The oil and gas industry generates millions of tonnes of waste each year, with much of it managed offshore.
 While advancements in regulations and treatment methods have improved environmental outcomes, waste handling remains a critical challenge.